 Net cash provided by operations for 2018 was \$5.2 million as compared to \$11.5 million for 2017.
-The \$6.3 million decrease is primarily due to a \$4.9 decrease in cash inflows related to accounts receivable, a \$4.7 million increase in cash outflows related to accounts payable, a \$1.3 million increase in cash outflows related to other non-current assets and a \$0.4 million decrease in cash inflows related to deferred revenue.
+The \$6.3 million decrease is primarily due to a \$4.9 decrease in cash inflows related to accounts receivable, a \$4.7 million increase in cash outflows related to accounts payable, a \$1.3 million increase in cash outflows related to prepaid expenses and other assets, a \$1.3 million increase in cash outflows related to other non-current assets and a \$0.4 million decrease in cash inflows related to deferred revenue.
 Partially offsetting these changes were a \$2.8 million decrease in net loss, a \$1.3 million net increase in non-cash items, a \$1.8 million decrease in cash outflows related to other long-term liabilities.

 Net cash provided by operations for 2017 was \$11.5 million as compared to \$18.7 million for 2016.
 The \$7.2 million decrease is primarily due to a \$8.0 decrease in cash inflows related to accounts receivable, a \$6.9 million net decrease in non-cash items, a \$3.5 million increase in net loss, a \$2.8 million increase in cash outflows related to inventory, and a \$1.6 million decrease in cash inflows related to deferred revenue.
-Partially offsetting the increase in cash outflows were a \$7.5 million decrease in cash outflows related to accounts payable, a \$4.5 million decrease in cash outflows related to other non-current assets, a \$1.4 million decrease in cash outflows related to prepaid expenses and other assets, and a \$0.6 million decrease in cash outflows related to other long term liabilities.
+Partially offsetting the increase in cash outflows were a \$7.5 million decrease in cash outflows related to accounts payable, a \$4.5 million decrease in cash outflows related to account assets, a \$1.4 million decrease in cash outflows related to prepaid expenses and other assets, and a \$0.6 million decrease in cash outflows related to other long term liabilities.